ChrisGarciaDS/SMS_SpamClassification/README.md

-# SpamShield: SMS Spam Classification System
+# Sentiment Analysis: Text Classification

 ## Installation
 To use this project, first clone the repo on your device using the commands below: